ChengHeo/Python_Project/README.md

 ### 2.0 Machine learning Models comparison
 #### Scenario
-Write a program (using Python) to create machine learning models by compare two different Machine Learning Algorithms to perform better method for the experiments from the data set given.
+Write a program (using Python) to create machine learning models to perform the experiments from the data set given.
+Write two machine learning models and pick the best model and build confidence that the accuracy is reliable.